MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 19. Edit Product Page     <a name="editproductpage"></a>
-If you are a Superuser you can find the button to edit a product below the product Title in the products page and on the product detail page below the product information.The Edit Product Page has a form which allows the superuser to edit product details for individual products.
-When the product details have been edited and the form is submitted the superuser will be redirected to the product detail page for that product.
+If you are a Superuser you can find the button to edit a product below the product Title in the products page and on the product detail page again below the product Title.
+The Edit Product Page has a form which allows the superuser to edit product details for individual products.
+When the product details have been edited and the form is submitted the superuser will be redirected to the product detail page for that specific product.

 <br>